iSohaibKhan/WooCommerce-Custom-Shipping-Zones-Plugin/README.md

 <h2>Instructions:</h2>
 <p>Download the <b>wc-shipping-zones.zip</b> file from my repository</p>
 <ul>
-  <li>Go to your WordPress Dashboard</li>
+  <li>Go to your WordPress Dashboard.</li>
-  <li>Click Plugins in the right side of your screen</li>
+  <li>Click Plugins in the right side of your screen.</li>
-  <li>On the top of the page you'll see upload plugin</li>
+  <li>On the top of the page you'll see upload plugin option.</li>
   <li>Upload <b>wc-shipping-zones.zip</b> file there in your Dashboard.</li>
-  <li>Then click install & then activate the Plugin</li>
+  <li>Then click install & then activate the Plugin.</li>
 </ul>
-<p>Then go to WooCommerce setting & click on shipping tab there, you'll be able add the custom zones provided by the plugin there.</p>
+<p>Then go to WooCommerce settings & click on shipping tab there, you'll be able add the custom zones provided by the plugin there.</p>